DuncteBot/java-timed-lyrics/README.md

 - Lyrics from YouTube
 - Automatically get lyrics based on the currently playing track
 - Timestamped lyrics so you can highlight the current line.
+- Optional support for genius lyrics if none are found on YouTube.

 # Using with Lavalink